Diagnostics at the Institute of Neuropathology

 Notes on the Introduction of Native Tumour Tissue

-Please send tumour tissue for frozen section diagnostics and/or cryoasservation natively and as quickly as possible by courier to us on the premises of the BKH Günzburg.
+Please send tumour tissue for frozen section diagnostics and/or cryopreservation natively and as quickly as possible by courier to our premises at Ulm University Hospital.

 Instructions for Submitting Cerebrospinal Fluid Samples

-Cerebrospinal fluid samples should be sent to the Neuropathology Diagnostics Department at the BKH Günzburg within 1 hour of collection in order to ensure that the cytospin preparations can be easily analysed.
-In order to enable special staining in addition to the standard staining according to Pappenheim, we ask you to send us approx. 3 ml of native cerebrospinal fluid.
-At high outside temperatures, it is advisable to cool the samples during transport (but not to freeze them).
+Cerebrospinal fluid samples should be received by Neuropathology Diagnostics at Ulm University Hospital within 1 hour of collection in order to ensure good assessability of the cytospin preparations.
+In order to enable special staining in addition to standard staining according to Pappenheim, we ask you to send us approx. 3 ml of native cerebrospinal fluid.
+At high outside temperatures, it is advisable to cool the samples during transport, but not to freeze them.

 Instructions for Sending Intestinal/Muscle and Nerve Tissue

-Intestinal and nerve tissue should be sent natively together with a moist swab soaked in 0.9% NaCl in a plastic container (so-called moist chamber) quickly by courier to us on the premises of the BKH Günzburg.
+Intestinal and nerve tissue should be sent natively together with a moist swab soaked in 0.9% NaCl in a plastic container (so-called moist chamber) quickly by courier to our premises at Ulm University Hospital.

 For muscle biopsies, please contact the neurology muscle laboratory.